AlpsBTE/Plot-System/README.md

   <h3 align="center">Alps BTE - Plot System</h3>

   <p align="center">
-    An easy to use building system for the Alps BTE server.
+    An easy to use building system for the Alps BTE server
     <br />
     <a href="https://github.com/AlpsBTE/AlpsBTE-PlotSystem/wiki"><strong>Explore the docs »</strong></a>
     <br />